Kill, County Kildare: Transport

 The single carriageway by-pass was eventually replaced by a dual carriageway, opened by Neil Blaney on 25 June 1963, the first section of the Dublin-Naas road to be increased to four lanes.
-The local service station in Beaufort, owned by the Goosen family, became famous for its "open 24½ hours daily" sign.
+The local service station in Beaufort, owned by the Goosen family, became known for its "open 24½ hours daily" sign.
 This road was poorly designed with broadside crossings of insufficient length to accommodate even a small motor car.
 Kill's new dual carriageway claimed 18 lives in its first three years of operation to 1966 and a total of 57 lives in all.
-Even after traffic lights were eventually installed at the Kill junction in November 1980 eleven more people died before a proper graded fly-over crossing was completed on 14 August 2006.
+Even after traffic lights were installed at the Kill junction in November 1980, eleven more people died before a proper graded fly-over crossing was completed on 14 August 2006.

-Economic life
+Economy

 Rabbit Falls at Hartwell, Arthurstown, Thornberry and Brookstown were first quarried in 1945 when Tom Roche set up the Castle Sand Company, later to become Roadstone, and in turn CRH Holdings, to become Ireland's largest multinational corporation with a turnover of €17bn (2010).
 The local quarries and offices of the company were major employers until they closed in 1982.

-The economic transformation of Kill over this 30-year period was described by Ardclough schoolteacher Brigid Maguire in an Irish Press article previewing the opening of Goff's Horse Sales auditorium in 1975: “A decade or so ago the village of Kill, now by-passed by the dual carriageway from Naas to Dublin was small and insignificant.
+The economic transformation of Kill over this 30-year period was described by Ardclough schoolteacher Brigid Maguire in an Irish Press article previewing the opening of Goff's Horse Sales auditorium in 1975: "A decade or so ago the village of Kill, now by-passed by the dual carriageway from Naas to Dublin was small and insignificant.
 A few houses, a couple of pubs, two churches, a post office.
 An old low-ceilinged schoolhouse was dismally clamouring for demolition.
 Then, gravel was discovered and a company was formed.
 The Castle Sand Company, later to become Roadstone, sent dumpers and trucks along to ruffle the quiet of the village.
 Houses to hold workers and a new school were built, the chapel under the wing of the popular sagart pharóiste was built doubling its floor space.
 A posh hotel was built.
-Now, a further addition – a project to set up a new bloodstock sales emporium strikes the imagination as being the right thing in the right place.”
+Now, a further addition – a project to set up a new bloodstock sales emporium strikes the imagination as being the right thing in the right place".

 By the late 1970s, Kill was becoming a commuter town to Dublin.